Featured Comment:

 - Take a small bowl and add 2 tbsp yellow miso paste (awase), 2 tsp Japanese soy sauce (koikuchi shoyu) and 2-3 tbsp of hot cooking liquid from the pan.
 Mix well, you should have a loose miso mixture.
 (If it's too thick, add more liquid from the pan.)

-- Remove the drop lid and 50 g Japanese leek (naganegi) and 6 shishito peppers.
+- Remove the drop lid and add 50 g Japanese leek (naganegi) and 6 shishito peppers.
 Pour the miso mixture around the pan.

 - Continue to simmer without a lid until the liquid is reduced by half.
 Spoon the cooking liquid over the mackerel from time to time to stop it from drying out.

 - Transfer the mackerel to serving plates with the spring onion and shishito peppers.
 Pour a generous drizzle of the sauce and garnish with some finely sliced ginger from the pan.
+Serve with rice, miso soup, and pickles!

 I made this as directed and it came out awesome.
 One of my fave comfort foods, now I know how to cook it myself.
 Mahalo!